-If the Reference Stock is subject to a stock split or receives a stock dividend, then the calculation agent will adjust the Initial Reference Stock Price, the Barrier Price and the Call Price by dividing the prior Initial Reference Stock Price-that is, the Initial Reference Stock Price, the Barrier Price and the Call Price before the stock split or stock dividend-by the number equal to: (1) the number of shares of the Reference Stock outstanding immediately after the stock split or stock dividend becomes effective; divided by (2) the number of shares of the Reference Stock outstanding immediately before the stock split or stock dividend becomes effective.
-The Initial Reference Stock Price, the Barrier Price and the Call Price will not be adjusted, however, unless:
+If the Reference Stock is subject to a stock split or receives a stock dividend, then the calculation agent will adjust the Initial Stock Price, the coupon barrier and the Trigger Price by dividing the prior Initial Stock Price, the coupon barrier and the Trigger Price before the stock split or stock dividend - by the number equal to: (1) the number of shares of the Reference Stock outstanding immediately after the stock split or stock dividend becomes effective; divided by (2) the number of shares of the Reference Stock outstanding immediately before the stock split or stock dividend becomes effective.
+The Initial Stock Price, the coupon barrier and the Trigger Price will not be adjusted, however, unless:

-• in the case of a stock split, the first day on which the Reference Stock trades without the right to receive the stock split occurs after the pricing date and on or before the applicable valuation date or call date; or

-• in the case of a stock dividend, the ex-dividend date occurs after the pricing date and on or before the applicable valuation date or call date.
+- in the case of a stock split, the first day on which the Reference Stock trades without the right to receive the stock split occurs after the trade date and on or before the final Observation Date; or - in the case of a stock dividend, the ex-dividend date occurs after the trade date and on or before the final Observation Date.